L&YR Class 25

 The Lancashire and Yorkshire Railway Class 25 is a class of 0-6-0 steam locomotive.
 They were introduced to the Lancashire and Yorkshire Railway in 1876 by new locomotive superintendent William Barton Wright and 280 were built in total.
 Of these, 230 were later converted to saddle tanks by John Aspinall, to become L&YR Class 23.
+They were nicknamed "Ironclads" after the armoured warships being developed at the time.

 Ownership changes

 The locomotives passed briefly to the London and North Western Railway (LNWR) in 1922 and then to the London, Midland and Scottish Railway (LMS) in 1923.
 The LMS gave them the power classification 2F.
 In 1948, the surviving locomotives (23) passed to British Railways (BR), which numbered them 52016-52064 (with gaps).

 Withdrawal

 Withdrawals began in 1930 but 23 locomotives survived into British Railways ownership in 1948.